 Most South Asian dinner recipes are exceptionally freezer-friendly.
 After thawing, reheat over the stovetop on relatively high heat with a little bit of water for a like-new taste.
 Garnish and serve.

-- Dal: If you prefer, you can freeze dal without finishing it with a tarka (tempering).
+- Dals are perfect for freezing.
+I prefer to freeze dal without finishing it with a tarka (tempering).
 After thawing, reheat on the stovetop and add the tarka for a completely fresh dal.

 - Chickpeas: Beans are also wonderful to freeze.
 Allow to thaw, then reheat over the stovetop.